-Note: Following steps assume virtualenv used by Weblate is active (what can be done by . \sim /weblate-env/bin/activate).
-In case this is not true, you will have to specify full path to weblate command as \sim /weblate-env/bin/weblate.
+Note: Following steps assume virtualenv used by Weblate is active (what can be done by . ~/weblate-env/bin/activate).
+In case this is not true, you will have to specify full path to weblate command as ~/weblate-env/bin/weblate.

 - Copy the file ~/weblate-env/lib/python3.7/site-packages/weblate/ settings_example.py to ~/weblate-env/lib/python3.7/site-packages/weblate/ settings.py. - 2.
 Adjust the values in the new settings.py file to your liking.
-You can stick with shipped example for testing purposes, but you will want changes for production setup, see Adjusting configuration. - 3.
+You will need to provide at least the database credentials and Django secret key, but you will want more changes for production setup, see Adjusting configuration. - 3.
 Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for production ready setup):